justLxy/Watermark/rust/README.md

 In order to encode or decode watermarks, you'll need to fetch the model files.
 The models are distributed as ONNX files.

-From the workspace root (e.g. from the `rust/` directory), run:
+From the workspace root (the `rust/` directory), run:

 ```
 cargo xtask fetch-models
 ```

-The models will be downloaded to the `models/` directory and can be moved wherever you need from there.
+This command downloads models to the `models/` directory.
+You can move them from there as needed.

 ### Run the CLI